dmbaranov/ai-castle/SPEC.md

 4) Action Queue & Apply Order (per tick)

 Actions queued before tick T are applied at the start of tick T in this order:
-	1. AssignJobs
-	2. Hire / Fire
+	1. Hire / Fire
+	2. AssignJobs
 	3. StartUpgrade
 	4. BuyFood

+Rationale: workforce size changes precede job allocation to avoid validation contradictions.

 If validation fails at apply time (see §8), the action is rejected and not applied.